-Statoil may not be able to produce some of Statoil's oil and gas economically due to the lack of necessary transportation infrastructure when a field is in a remote location.
+The profitability of Statoil's oil and gas production may be affected by limited transportation infrastructure when a field is in a remote location.

 Statoil's ability to exploit economically any discovered petroleum resources beyond its proved reserves will depend, among other factors, on the availability of the infrastructure required to transport oil and gas to potential buyers at a commercially acceptable price.
-Oil is usually transported by tankers to refineries, and natural gas is usually transported by pipeline to processing plants and end users.
-Statoil may not be successful in its efforts to secure transportation and markets for all of Statoil's potential production.
+Oil is transported by vessels, rail or pipelines to refineries, and natural gas is usually transported by pipeline or by vessels (for liquid natural gas) to processing plants and end users.
+Statoil may not be successful in its efforts to secure transportation and markets for all of its potential production.